mjpernot/mail-rabbitmq/README.md

 Monitor the messages file for SELinux exceptions, look for "run sealert".
   * NOTE:  Most audit logs rotate every 10 minutes, so if the sealert command fails, re-run the email message in again.
   * HexiDecimal_Key will be displayed in the tail command in the second term window.
 ```
-sealert -l {HexiDecimal_Key}
+sudo sealert -l {HexiDecimal_Key}
 ```

 Run the grep and sedmodule commands from sealert command.
 Example below.
 ```
 cd /root
 grep mail_2_rmq.py /var/log/audit/audit.log | audit2allow -M mypol
-semodule -i mypol.pp
+sudo semodule -i mypol.pp
 ```

-Repeat the previous three steps (from sending an email onward) until all exceptions have been found and excluded in the policy.
+Repeat the previous three steps (from "Send test email to rabbitmq" onward) until all exceptions have been found and excluded in the policy.

 ### Alias system